maikelpenz/dataflow-automation-infra/README.md

         git checkout -b feature/deploy_infrastructure
         git push -u origin feature/deploy_infrastructure
     ```
-- update terraform state and artifacts bucket names (from step 1b above):
+- update terraform state and artifacts bucket names (from step 1b above).
     On each one of these 3 files:
     ```
     .github/workflows/development.yaml